unravelin/ravelin-ios/README.md

 ## Installing the Ravelin Mobile SDK (manually)

-The Ravelin Mobile SDK is provided as a precompiled Cocoa Touch framework.
+The Ravelin Mobile SDK is provided as precompiled Cocoa Touch frameworks.

 To manually install: